 What is a Lasting Power of Attorney?

-A Lasting Power of Attorney (LPA) is a legally binding document that enables you to appoint one or more people the legal authority to make decisions on your behalf, regarding specific aspects of your health and welfare, and/or property and finances should you lose the capacity to do so.
-Regardless of your age, mental and physical incapacity can hit at any time so we recommend planning ahead to ease the potential burden on loved ones.
+A Lasting Power of Attorney (LPA) is a legally binding document that enables you to appoint one or more people the legal authority to make decisions on your behalf regarding specific aspects of your health and welfare, and/or property and finances should you lose the capacity to do so.
+Regardless of your age, mental and physical incapacity can hit at any time, so we recommend planning ahead to ease the potential burden on loved ones.

 LPAs are like an insurance policy for the future, providing peace of mind that your wishes will be respected should you lose the ability to make decisions for yourself.
 A Lasting Power of Attorney can be just as important as writing your Will, so why not fill in our Lasting Power of Attorney Questionnaire and one of our team will contact you to discuss your individual requirements.

 Whilst it is possible to draft your own LPA by downloading online versions, you need to register them with the Office of the Public Guardian (OPG) for the Lasting Power of Attorney to be effective.
-There is a danger, that without seeking the right legal advice, you could making errors of judgement in drafting the forms, resulting in difficulties for your attorneys in the future or even result in the OPG rejecting it.
+There is a danger that without seeking the right legal advice, you could make errors of judgement in drafting the forms, resulting in difficulties for your attorneys in the future or even result in the OPG rejecting it.

 Court of Protection & Deputyship Order

-If you do not have an LPA (whether registered or not) and you lose your mental capacity it is too late to sign up for one then.
+If you do not have an LPA (whether registered or not) and you lose your mental capacity, it is too late to sign up for one then.
 In those circumstances, somebody may then have to apply to the Court of Protection to be appointed what is called your “Deputy”.
 That process is involved, expensive, intrusive and lengthy.

 Our Lasting Power of Attorney Team

-The Lasting Power of Attorney solicitors at Larcomes will be happy to speak with you regarding all areas of LPA and the law surrounding the mental capacity act.
+Our Lasting Power of Attorney solicitors at Larcomes will be happy to speak with you regarding all areas of LPA and the law surrounding the mental capacity act.
 We will work for you and your family to find the right solution tailored to your situation.

 You can find out more about our team by clicking on the links below;